New York City

 New York, NY 10004

-Laurie is the national senior program director for resilience initiatives at Enterprise Community Partners.
-She oversees Enterprise’s efforts to preserve and protect affordable housing across the nation from the risks and impacts of natural hazards.
-Her team assists CDCs, cities and states in a wide range of communities across the nation to develop housing that can sustain impacts of natural hazards and incorporate innovative resiliency ideas, technical assistance and advocacy support into post-event reconstruction of communities.
-Laurie is committed to building climate resilient housing across the nation, developing strategic and action-oriented programs that help vulnerable communities mitigate the impacts of natural hazards with public and private sector partners.
+Laurie Schoeman oversees Enterprise’s efforts to preserve and protect affordable housing across the nation from the risks and impacts of natural hazards and a changing climate.
+Her team assists CDCs, cities, states and the federal government in a wide range of communities across the nation to develop housing that can sustain impacts of natural hazards and incorporate innovative resiliency ideas, technical assistance, and advocacy support into post-event reconstruction of communities.
+She leads the development of guidance and tools such as the Keep Safe guide to resilient housing and design in Island Communities.